 - Prompt drop-offs and pick-ups are important for every child.

-- A prompt pick-up is also essential for the smooth running of the setting and the welfare of our children and teachers, so we do charge £15 for a late pick up, charged for every 10 minutes of delay beyond the usual pick-up time.
+- A prompt pick-up is also essential for the smooth running of the setting and the welfare of our children and teachers, so we do charge at least £15 for a late pick up, charged for every 10 minutes of delay beyond the usual pick-up time.

 Will you keep me informed about my child’s progress?